Oya-Learning-Notes/OOP-Learning-Note/class/class_access_control.md

 The conclusion is:

-Accessiblity of a virtual function of a class is decide by the type of the instance that you call it.
+Accessiblity of a virtual function of a class is __decided by the type of the instance that you call it.__

 That means if the virtual function is public in the class, then the instance/pointer/ref with this class type would have public access to this virtual function.
 Same to `protect` and `private`